On This Page

 You will receive an email confirming receipt of your application within three days.
 If you do not receive a confirmation, then your application was not successfully transmitted, so please submit it again.
 If you believe you are experiencing technical difficulties, please send an email to UG.email@example.com to get some assistance.

-Also note that you will be informed by email of whether you have been accepted to participate in SURCA.
+Also note that you will be informed by email as to whether you have been accepted to participate in SURCA.

 Tips on How to Write Your Abstract